Canadian Community Health Survey - Annual Component (CCHS)

 Imputation

 Household income data in the 2021 CCHS is imputed.
-Missing values due to either respondent refusal or respondent's lack of knowledge of household income are replaced using a nearest neighbour imputation method based on a modeled household income.
+Missing values due to either respondent refusal or respondent's lack of knowledge of household income are replaced using different techniques, among them a nearest neighbour imputation method based on a modeled household income

 Estimation